milanaveed/milanaveed/README.md

 How to open preview in vscode: https://code.visualstudio.com/docs/languages/markdown#_markdown-preview -->

 Hello, I'm Mila, currently doing a Master's degree in Software Engineering at The University of Western Australia, graduating in June 2026.
+Ophthalmic coding projects will become open-source in the future.

 -   🔗 This is my [website](https://littledatastructure.netlify.app/) and [space](https://littledatastructure.quora.com/) where I document my practice with data structures.
 -   🌐 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/milazhang00/) :)